How to Install Metabase Server on Ubuntu Linux

 sudo adduser --quiet --system --ingroup metabase --no-create-home --disabled-password metabase

-Next, change the ownership of the /opt/metabase directory so the user can have full control of the content there.
+Next, change the ownership of the /opt/metabase directory so the user can fully control the content.

 sudo chown -R metabase:metabase /opt/metabase